 Labor Day Writing Prompt Ideas— Though many students might not be aware of the importance of Labor Day, it is truly a significant American holiday.
 Help them understand the reasons for celebrating American workers with these 55 journal prompts.

 With questions ranging from the value of work to the impact that workers have had on our country, these journal prompts to encourage students to think through American history and understand how it has shaped the world they live in today.

 When you use these Labor Day writing prompt ideas in your classroom with your kids — or in your lesson plan — students will also have the chance to think about thanking workers and celebrating the unofficial ending of summer.

 With the practice of journaling, students can apply the lessons they’ve learned to real-world issues.
 Journaling helps students to relate their lessons to the world today and to the actual workers they know in the community.
 These connections allow students to absorb their lessons more fully and to see all sides of the issues.
 As they journal, they’ll come to deeper conclusions about the real impact of labor and the American workforce.

-This Labor Day, help students understand what the holiday is really about with these new journal prompts!
+This Labor Day, help students understand what the holiday is really about with this list of Labor Day writing prompt ideas.